leoBitto/DjangoForge/README.md

 ## Contact

-For questions or support, open an issue on GitHub.
+For questions or support, please open an issue on GitHub.